The Identity Misconception

 Christ is your connection.
 He is the other end of your custom designed line “hook”.
 He is your true and only identity, from the past, present and future.
 He is the truth and He connects you to the truth.
 He is the good news!
 He connects you to righteousness, holiness, purity, all of which are natural characteristics of the spirit inside of you.
 He is your connection to an eternal life, a life of good that continues on forever.
 He is the definition of joy, peace, and comfort.
 He is love!

-Your life does not have to end because of the challenges in your life that you deem as troubles or that your body temple cannot withstand or go on any more.
+Your life does not have to end because of the challenges in your life that you deem as troubles or that your body temple cannot withstand or go on for any longer.
 He is your connection to every dream, thought, idea you have ever had about how grand it would be to enjoy the beautiful and lovely things you have seen here on Earth, without always a form of sin, at some point, peeping up putting a damper on everything.
 Every good thing lies in you claiming your sweet, sweet, sweet connection to Jesus the Christ.
 Christ, is your Savior!

 In His Word: I Timothy 2:4; I Timothy 4:10; Ezekiel 18:4; Leviticus 19:28; I Thessalonians 4:11-12